lyuheng/T-FSM/README.md

 ### [Presentation Video](https://dl.acm.org/doi/10.1145/3588928)

-## Serial Verision
+## Serial Version

 Under the root directory of the project, execute the following commands to compile.
 ```
 cd T-FSM/serial
 make
 ```
 Run serial FSM using the following command.
-All frequent patterns are saved in grami_results.txt.
+All frequent patterns will be saved in grami_results.txt.
 ```
 ./run -file [GRAPHPATH] -freq [F] -maxNodes [MAXNODE]
 ```